 Review: Grado SR60i Headphones, Jim Austin, May 3, 2010

-Over 300 users give the Grado SR60i headphones a very high average score.
-An overwhelming majority love their sound, with two-thirds of all users giving the Grados 5 stars out of 5.
+Nearly 550 users give the Grado SR60i headphones a score of 4.4 stars out of 5.
+A majority love their sound, with nearly two-thirds of all users giving the Grados 5 stars out of 5.
 Note that reviews for the earlier model, the SR60, are also included in the tally.

-Review: Grado Prestige Series SR-60i Padded Headphones, Contributors to Amazon.com
+Review: Grado Prestige Series SR-60i Padded Headphones, Contributors to Amazon.com, As of May 2014